freeCodeCamp/classroom/README.md

 [Blocks API](https://www.freecodecamp.org/curriculum-data/v1/2022/responsive-web-design.json)

-Mock API: Student information - this will be replaced will real student information in the future.
+Mock API: Student information - this will be replaced with real student information in the future.
 It is **not available publicly** yet, you will need to start the application and go to http://localhost:3001/data.

 ### Tech Stack Learning Resources